roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 For every employee, compensation begins with a reasonable base salary that is designed to check the box of "enough" for individuals already excited about working remotely.
 To better align the motivations of our employees, we have a standard rubric that determines compensation for all employees.
 All full-time Road Warrior Creative employees fall into one of six options based on their job description and years of past experience, as detailed in the next section.

+## Hourly Employee Information:

+Hourly positions at Road Warrior Creative are typically entry-level.
+While important to our success, these positions typically do not require as much experience or specialized training.
+Hourly rates are calculated on a per-case basis based upon the position's requirements, individual experience, geographic location, and publicly available wage data.

+Hourly positions include: Operations Assistant, Intern

 ## Employee Salary Table:

-Positions at Road Warrior Creative are divided into "Technical" and "Non-Technical" roles.
+Salaried positions at Road Warrior Creative are divided into "Technical" and "Non-Technical" roles.

 **Technical** - A position that requires specific knowledge or skills which can only be applied to that field or area of work and represent a specialty or focus.
-Technical positions include: Front-End Developer, Back-End Developer, SEO Specialist
+Technical positions may include: Developer, Technical Support Lead, Digital Strategist

 **Non-Technical** - A position that requires general knowledge or skills that have a broad range of applications and do not represent a specialty or focus.
-Non-technical positions include: Project Manager, Graphic Designer, Social Media Manager, Copywriter
+Non-technical positions may include: Project Manager, Graphic Designer, Digital Content Specialist

 Experience | Technical | Non-Technical
 ------------ | ------------- | -------------